On zero divisors and prime elements of po-semirings

 If ACC holds for elements of $A$, we claim that there exists no strict ascending chain $ann_A(\mathfrak{m}_1)<ann_A(\mathfrak{m}_1\mathfrak{m}_2)<\cdots $, and the result thus follows.
 In fact, if this were not the case, then for each $m$ there would exist an element $y_{m+1}$ such that Then we would have obtained an infinite ascending chain of elements of $A$: This completes the proof.

 \vs{3mm} Combining Theorems 2.2, 2.7 and 2.9, we have the following results.

-\vs{3mm}\nin{\bf Corollary 2.10. } {\it Let $A$ be a po-semiring satisfying condition $(C_2)$.
+\vs{3mm}\nin{\bf Corollary 2.10. } {\it Let $A$ be a bounded semiring satisfying condition $(C_2)$.
 If both ACC and DCC holds for elements of $A$, then $A$ has only a finite number of prime elements.
 These primes are precisely the maximal elements of $A$.
-Under the assumption, $Z(A)=A\setminus \{0,1\}$.}
+Moreover, $Z(A)=A\setminus \{0,1\}$.}